finbourne/lusid-sdk-python/sdk/docs/FundsApi.md

     api_instance = api_client_factory.build(lusid.FundsApi)
     scope = 'scope_example' # str | The scope of the Fund.
     code = 'code_example' # str | The code of the Fund.
-Together with the scope this uniquely identifies the Fund. valuation_point_data_request = {"diaryEntryCode":"DiaryEntryCode"} # ValuationPointDataRequest | The valuationPointDataRequest which contains the Diary Entry code for the Estimate Valuation Point to move to Final state.
+Together with the scope this uniquely identifies the Fund. valuation_point_data_request = {"diaryEntryCode":"DiaryEntryCode"} # ValuationPointDataRequest | The valuationPointDataRequest which contains the Diary Entry code for the Estimate Valuation Point to move to Candidate or Final state.

     try:
         # [EXPERIMENTAL] AcceptEstimatePoint: Accepts an Estimate Valuation Point.